haraslub/gas-monitor/Readme.md

 # gas-monitor

-Monitor of gas prices of the ethereum transactions.
+Monitor of gas prices of the ethereum transactions for my training purposes.